Assistant Professor FCT/UNL

 Multiscale approach to plant growth and productivity making use of physiological, biochemical and omic´s tools.

-In recent years CPinheiro is contributing to the use of Portuguese germplasm as a source of useful traits for agriculture and forestry.
-In Portugal, it is possible to find local genotypes and wild relatives displaying high phenotypic plasticity.
+In recent years CPinheiro has promoted the use of Portuguese germplasm as a source of useful traits for agriculture and forestry.
+In Portugal, finding local genotypes and wild relatives displaying high phenotypic plasticity is possible.
 The phenotype of interest is controlled by the molecular traits that, when identified, are incorporated into breeding programs.
-The screening of genetic diversity is an initial goal in agricultural biotechnology and also allows for knowledge acquisition.
+The screening of genetic diversity is an initial goal in agricultural biotechnology and allows for knowledge acquisition.

-The phenotypic plasticity has been evaluated for: resilience, i.e. some genotypes cope successfully in a given environment while others perish; productivity, i.e. only a few genotypes are able to produce high yields in contrasting environments; technological abilities, i.e. others uses than food and feed.
+The phenotypic plasticity has been evaluated for resilience, i.e. some genotypes cope successfully in a given environment while others perish; productivity, i.e. only a few genotypes can produce high yields in contrasting environments; technological abilities, i.e. others use than food and feed.